Recruitment procedure

 University of Bern, 2021, adopted by the Executive Board of the University of Bern on June 15, 2021

-The journal impact factor is often used as an important criterion when comparing the scientific productivity of individuals or institutions.
-Originally, the journal impact factor was developed as a tool for libraries to make decisions about the purchase of scientific journals, not as a measure of the quality of research in an article.
-It is therefore not a suitable instrument for evaluating research results.
-There are various problems with the journal impact factor, including the highly distorted distribution of the frequency with which individual articles are cited in a journal, the lack of transparency of the data basis, or the possibility of manipulating the impact factor through editorial guidelines.
+The DORA Declaration aims to improve the way scientific research is evaluated.
+It focuses on journal-based metrics, such as journal impact factors, which are often used as the most important quality criterion when comparing the scientific output of individuals and institutions.
+The journal impact factor was originally developed as a tool for libraries to help them make decisions about purchasing scientific journals, not as a measure of the quality of the research in an article.
+It is therefore not a suitable tool for evaluating research results.
+The DORA Declaration contains a number of recommendations for funding agencies, research institutions, publishers, organizations that supply metrics, and researchers.

 Guiding principles for jobsharing